 Note: I received free samples of Manitoba Milling Flaxseed to make this recipe.
 Thank you to Manitoba!
 This post may also contain affiliate links.
 For more information, see my affiliate disclosure.

 Berries are having a moment in the Veg World.
 I feel like they are one of the best fruits to mix with vegetables.
-So naturally, they’ve been making their way into some recent recipes on the blog (re: my Butter Lettuce Strawberry Salad).
-Not to mention they are incredibly nutritious, and filled with antioxidants and plant compounds that can fight inflammation and prevent chronic disease.
-NBD.
+So naturally, they’ve been making their way into some recent recipes on the blog (re: my Strawberry Goat Cheese Salad with Butter Lettuce).

-Today’s recipe is my take on a classic berry centric treat.
+Today’s recipe is my take on a classic berry-centric treat.
 My mom makes THE best blueberry muffins based on a recipe from her Betty Crocker cookbook.
 I won’t even pretend that these Sweet Potato Blueberry Flax Muffins are as sweet and fluffy as hers, but they are a fun way to eat more plant foods!

 Flaxseed is filled with anti-inflammatory ALA omega-3 fatty acids and fiber.
 To reap the benefits of flaxseed and eat more healthy fat, you can add a spoonful of it to smoothies, yogurt, or oatmeal.
 Make sure to get a milled or ground version, since your body cannot absorb all of the nutrients from whole flaxseed.

 The process for making this recipe is really easy, but because you have to roast the sweet potato, it does take some time.
 Once the sweet potato is ready, follow these steps: